 - Outstanding optical clarity, high performance digital night vision binocular, clearly see up to 7X magnification in the darkness, 2x Digital Zoom and a 31mm Objective...

-Solomark debuts with their digital NVD, and like so many other popular models like it, it's a winner with the cost-conscious buyer.
+Solomark debuts with their budget digital night vision device.
+Like so many other popular models like it, it's a winner with the cost-conscious buyer.
 For the money, it's one of the upper-end for entry-level night vision.

 - 640 x 480 resolution